itsays-zqc/my-website/docs/test/SDK/6Simulation.md

 ### Background material
 background_material: Selects a material object from the material database as the background medium for the simulation region.
-refractive_index: If not selecting a material, this field can directly set the refractive index of the background medium, with a default value of 1.
+refractive_index: If not selecting a material, this field can directly set the refractive index of the background medium.
+The default value is 1.

 ### Geometry
 | Parameter                | Type    | Default   | Description        |
 |:---------------|:--------|:----------:|:----------------------|